 Keep reading for more details on the best place to buy a student laptop or tablet, what to consider when choosing between laptops and tablets running Microsoft, Google or Apple operating systems, and suggested minimum hardware requirements to ensure your student laptop can handle distance learning.

-Where to buy a student laptop or tablet: Comparing Costco vs. Walmart vs. Best Buy vs. Amazon for kids’ computers
+Where to buy a student laptop or tablet: Comparing Costco vs. Walmart vs. Best Buy vs. Target vs. Amazon for kids’ computers

 Where you buy your student laptop is just as important as what kind of computer you buy.
 Deals, return policies, warranties and customer service can vary dramatically by retailer.

-Some of the best places to buy a student laptop or tablet are at Costco, Sam’s Club or BJ’s Wholesale Club
+Some of the best places to buy a student laptop or tablet are Costco, Sam’s Club and BJ’s Wholesale Club

 I highly recommend purchasing a computer from a warehouse store for three reasons: